Fox News Executive Tries To Rein In Stars As They Cheer On Anti-Lockdown Rallies

 Updated at 4:41 p.m.
 ET

-Fox News personalities have been cheerleading protesters across the country gathering in defiance of state lockdown orders.
+Fox News personalities have been cheerleading protesters across the U.S. gathering in defiance of state lockdown orders.
 This week, the situation became so extreme that a top executive at the network tried to rein in his stars.

 Fox News President Jay Wallace sent a directive Monday urging Fox anchors to take time on the air to remind protesters to practice social distancing, according to a senior executive at Fox.
-She later said Wallace issued it at the behest of Fox CEO Suzanne Scott.
+The executive said Wallace issued it at the behest of Fox CEO Suzanne Scott.
 Wallace and Scott declined to be interviewed for this story.

 Public health officials say the coronavirus can spread easily when people are packed in tight quarters — including at these protests.
-Fox hosts have hailed the protesters for standing up for liberty and fundamental American rights, yet rarely noting the risks involved in those very demonstrations.
+Fox hosts have hailed the protesters for standing up for liberty and fundamental American rights, yet have rarely noted the risks involved in those very demonstrations.
 The hosts have, for the most part, been anchoring their shows from the safety of their own home studios.

 Shortly after Wallace's guidance went out Monday, Fox host Harris Faulkner interrupted a guest who said the protesters were not opposing safety measures.
-Faulkner noted that the footage on the air at that very moment reflected demonstrators clustered closely together, sharing phones and cameras, and failing to wear masks.
+Faulkner noted that the footage on the air at that very moment reflected demonstrators clustered closely together, sharing phones and cameras and failing to wear masks.

-Few major media outlets have been so resolutely devoted to President Trump's fortunes than the Fox News Channel.
+Few major media outlets have been so resolutely devoted to President Trump's fortunes as Fox News Channel.
 The crisis triggered by the COVID-19 pandemic has proved a test of that loyalty.
-And with few exceptions, Fox has passed with flying colors --- in the sense that its most prominent figures have bolstered the president, even when he has taken a lurching, and at times seemingly self-defeating, approach to the crisis.
+And with few exceptions, Fox has passed with flying colors — in the sense that its most prominent figures have bolstered the president, even when he has taken a lurching, and at times seemingly self-defeating, approach to the crisis.

 Trump's actions stand in contrast to many governors who have acted decisively to close businesses and schools to slow the spread of the virus.
 They generally have gotten higher marks than the president in polls on the pandemic.

-Trump has called on Americans to "liberate" their states from such governors in his drive to re-open U.S. businesses, despite warnings from public health advocates.
+Trump has called on Americans to "liberate" their states from such governors in his drive to reopen U.S. businesses, despite warnings from public health advocates.
 And Fox News stars have responded on air.

 "They want to keep us locked in our homes.
 They want to keep us from our churches and synagogues.
 They want to make sure we don't go back to work," said Fox host Jeanine Pirro, a Trump ally.

 "They're protesting in Kentucky, Ohio, North Carolina and Virginia," said Fox & Friends co-host Brian Kilmeade.
-"And as more states go online and get their rights back, that is going to fuel, I believe, other states to go 'Wait a second, this is getting ridiculous!' "
+"And as more states go online and get their rights back, that is going to fuel, I believe, other states to go, 'Wait a second — this is getting ridiculous!' "

-"Why are you arbitrarily shutting down my places of worship, my ability to access the Second Amendment, and my right to assembly in some cases?" said weekend host Pete Hegseth, whom Trump had considered for a Cabinet post. "[It] feels un-American to a lot of people."
+"Why are you arbitrarily shutting down my places of worship, my ability to access the Second Amendment and my right to assembly in some cases?" said weekend host Pete Hegseth, whom Trump had considered for a Cabinet post. "[It] feels un-American to a lot of people."
 His co-host, Jillian Mele, noted that Americans who know people who have died from the disease may feel differently.

 The liberal watchdog group Media Matters found that Fox News had devoted more than six hours over the past week to the protests, despite the fact that they have drawn relatively small crowds.